-Response Ability is an initiative of the Australian Government Department of Health.
-It is implemented by the Hunter Institute of Mental Health, in partnership with universities and children's services educators throughout Australia.
+Response Ability is an award winning initiative of the Australian Government Department of Health.
+It is implemented by the Hunter Institute of Mental Health, in partnership with universities and registered training organisations throughout Australia.

 Supporting the social and emotional development and wellbeing of children and young people has been associated with better mental health outcomes, improved behaviour and higher academic achievement.

-Teachers and children's services educators can help all children and young people by creating safe and supporting learning environments and by promoting positive social and emotional development across all stages of childhood and adolescence.
+Teachers and early childhood educators can help all children and young people by creating safe and supporting learning environments and by promoting positive social and emotional development across all stages of childhood and adolescence.

-Teachers and children's services educators also have a role in identifying those children and young people who need further assessment or support and helping them to access other services - such as early intervention services, psychologists, family support agencies or school counsellors.
+Teachers and early childhood educators also have a role in identifying those children and young people who need further assessment or support and helping them to access other services - such as early intervention services, psychologists, family support agencies or school counsellors.

 Resources and Support